 3D Concepts –

-One of the prime thing which comes in the AR process is the core concept of the application.
+One of the prime things which comes into the AR process is the core concept of the application.
 You should ask yourself a set of questions like how the application will look, what are the main functionalities of applications and how the user will interact with the interface.
 All these things are implemented in this step.

 3D Designing –